On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Positivity and monotonicity: on the HLL-type schemes

 A simple example with the same geometrical conditions (location, coordinate, etc.) as in the last subsection is given.
 We assume that $B_x$, density $\varrho$, plasma pressure $p$, and one of the tangential velocity components, $v$, are constant.
 In addition, we have $u=w=B_z=0$.
 More importantly, one of the tangential components of the magnetic field has a discontinuity

 where $B_{y0}$ is a constant.
-Again, plasma $\beta$ is assumed to be small, so the thermal pressure (energy) can be omitted when directly compared with the magnetic pressure (energy).
-Therefore, the fast wave speeds are
+Again, plasma $\beta$ is assumed to be small, so the thermal pressure/energy can be omitted when directly compared with the magnetic pressure/energy.
+Therefore, the fast magneto-acoustic speeds are

-and thus Eq.~(\ref{eq:SL_SR}) and the definition of $S^{\text{max}}_{\text{fast}}$ can also be formally used here.
+and thus Eq.~(\ref{eq:SL_SR}) and the definition of {$c^{\text{max}}_{\text{f}}$} can also be \textit{formally} used here.

 Then the (HLL-type) intermediate states of $\varrho u$ and $\varrho v$ are

 Then, the intermediate state of $B_y$ is